COURSES

 Sanatayn Course and Post-Maktab Course

-This course is the foundational two years of the Alimiyyah course which can be studied as a stand-alone course.
+This course is the initial two years of the Alimiyyah program and can be pursued independently.

-Suitable for students who have completed their maktab studies (basic Islamic education) and wish to further their Islamic education
+It is designed for students who have completed their basic Islamic education (maktab studies) and wish to deepen Islamic education

-Students will study Arabic and Quran Translation, Selected Ahadith, Seerah and Fiqh using Arabic textbooks.
+Students will study classical Arabic, followed by Quran Translation, Selected Ahadith, Seerah and Fiqh all taught through Arabic textbooks.

 Course Length